phone scam fake

 Not a lot going on, other than I’m obsessed with Slumber Party by Ashnikko, and the singer ILIC.
 Listen to her on Spotify, here.

-I bought The Girl and The Goddess by Nikita Gill(who I absolutely love), and I’m half way through.
+I bought The Girl and The Goddess by Nikita Gill(who I absolutely love), and I’m halfway through.
 I’m planning on finishing that and the 3rd book of ACOTAR this weekend.

 What are you reading at the moment?
 Let me know!
 And if you have any other tips on spotting brand scams, I’m sure everyone (including me) would love to hear them.